-The EHIS data suggest clear social gradients for both men and women in vegetable consumption in Latvia at ages 18 and over - consumption at least daily increases as level of educational attainment increases.
+The EHIS data suggest that there is a clear social gradient in daily vegetable consumption among both men and women at ages 18 and over in Lithuania.
+For both men and women, daily fruit consumption increases with increased level of educational attainment.